Sailor Moon (character): Sailor Cosmos

+Cosmos comes from a future which has been destroyed by the battle with Sailor Chaos; after ages of fighting, she despairs and flees to the past as Chibi-Chibi to aid Eternal Sailor Moon in her fight against Sailor Galaxia and to encourage Sailor Moon to destroy the Galaxy Cauldron altogether, ensuring Chaos' destruction.
+However, Sailor Moon protests after realizing that if the Cauldron is destroyed, no more stars will be born, leaving the Galaxy without a future.
+Sailor Moon chooses to sacrifice herself to the Cauldron and seal Chaos away, which Cosmos realizes to have been the right decision.
+Reminded of the strength and courage she needs to have, Cosmos returns to the future with new hope.
+After the end of the anime adaptation, Takeuchi commented that she wished Cosmos had been used in Sailor Moon Sailor Stars.

 Abilities

 In most adaptations, Usagi can transform into a Sailor Guardian by wearing a special device (usually a brooch or compact) and shouting a special command that activates the device.
 Her original transformation command is "Moon Prism Power, Make Up!" (ムーンプリズムパワー、メイクアップ!, Mūn Purizumu Pawā, Meiku Appu!).
 She gains a new basic transformation sequence for each of the five major story arcs.
 Later in the series, Sailor Moon is able to transform into more powerful forms through the use of items like the Holy Grail or through the combined powers of the other Sailor Guardians.

 Most of the anime adaptations' transformation sequences involve the use of shiny red or pink ribbons that fly out of her brooch and form her uniform.
 Feathers and wings also figure prominently in some sequences, particularly the transformation into Eternal Sailor Moon.

 As the protagonist, Usagi has the most special powers of any character in the series.
 She often uses magical objects for her attacks, such as her tiara or various rods and wands.
 In the anime, following her attacks' themes of the Moon or love, her attacks are often depicted as firing crescent moon-shaped or heart-shaped energy projectiles at her enemies.
 While her attacks in the manga tend to simply destroy her enemies, the original anime frequently depicts her attacks as purifying her enemies, restoring possessed victims or objects to their original states of being.

 Her physical attacks, usually one-offs and not always successful, include the occasional use of her hair pins as projectile weapons.
 One of her techniques is the comedic "Ultrasonic Wave" (超音波, chō onpa), which involves using the red shields on her hair buns to amplify her loud crying.